danieleguido/millibank/README.md

 	$ mkdir logs media locale sqlite

 We added sqlite folder because we will use a sqlite db.

-Let's suppose our WORKON_HOME is /path/to/Envs...

-Change your LOCAL local_settings.py (cfr settings.py), there is a sample local settings file you can use as base.
+Make sure that apache user has the right to write the .db parent folder.

+Copy `walt/local_settings.py.sample` to `walt/local_settings.py` and change it according to your LOCAL configuration (cfr `walt/settings.py`).
+This file is gitignored.

 Configure apache conf and your wsgi.
 We provide to sample file as well.